 In the second year and subsequent years random consolidated samples from ten percent of the planting will be collected in the late summer or fall, in addition to samples of remaining plants that are adjacent to plants in the same row that were removed in the previous year.
-All samples will be taken in accordance with the sample collection protocol in Appendix 4, by an approved lab in Appendix 2.
+Please refer to Appendix 4 for Frequency of Retesting details.
+All samples will be taken in accordance with the sample collection protocol in Appendix 5, by an approved lab in Appendix 2.
 Any grapevine(s) testing positive for one or more virus(es) of concern will have to be removed as described above.

-If yearly random samples show a consistently higher positive count than the acceptable level of 0.1%, the Propagation block(s) must be sampled and tested at a higher level, in consultation with CGCN-RCCV and the Approved Lab or the block will have to be abandoned for the purpose of providing verified propagating material.
+If yearly random samples show a consistently higher positive count than the acceptable level of 0.1%, the Propagation block(s) must be sampled and tested at a higher level for the virus(es) exceeding the 0.1% threshold, in accordance with Appendix 4, or the block will have to be abandoned for the purpose of providing verified propagating material.